cisagov/ScubaGoggles/Testing/Functional/SmokeTests/README.md

 The Pytest configuration methods ([/Testing/Functional/SmokeTests/conftest.py](https://github.com/cisagov/ScubaGoggles/blob/main/Testing/Functional/conftest.py)) declare various Pytest fixtures, allowing for the use of CLI arguments when invoking the Pytest command.

 ### Automated Workflow via GitHub Actions ###
-The automated workflow for running the functional smoke tests ([/.github/workflows/run_smoke_test.yml](https://github.com/cisagov/ScubaGoggles/blob/main/.github/workflows/run_smoke_test.yml)) is triggered on `push` events to the main branch, `pull_request` events when a pull request is opened/reopened, and manually with customer user input via workflow_dispatch.
+The automated workflow for running the functional smoke tests ([/.github/workflows/run_smoke_test.yml](https://github.com/cisagov/ScubaGoggles/blob/main/.github/workflows/run_smoke_test.yml)) is triggered on `push` events to the main branch, `pull_request` events when a pull request is opened/reopened/reviewed, and manually with custom user input via workflow_dispatch.

 ## Functional Smoke Testing Usage ##
-After completing all of the prerequisite steps, the functional smoke tests can be run on a local development environment or remotely via GitHub Actions.
+After completing all of the prerequisite steps, the functional smoke tests can be run in a local development environment or remotely via GitHub Actions.

 ### Running in a Local Development Environment ###
 > [!IMPORTANT]
 > Ensure that you have correctly setup a Google service account and that the `credentials.json` stored at the root directory of the ScubaGoggles project is up to date.
-If you haven't already, please refer back to the [prerequisite step on Google Service Accounts](#google-service-account) for how to get setup before proceeding.
+If you haven't already, please refer back to the [prerequisite step on Google Service Accounts](#google-service-account) for how to setup before proceeding.

 The following arguments are required when running the functional smoke tests:
 - `--subjectemail="user@domain.com"` (the email used to authenticate with GWS, must have necessary administrator permissions)